 Trade receivables are non-interest bearing and are generally on terms of 30 to 90 days.
 The Group has implemented IFRS 9, no provision has been made for expected credit losses as there were no material past due trade and other receivables as at the year end.

-The exposure of the Group to credit risk and impairment losses in relation to trade and other receivables is reported in note 6 of the consolidated financial statements.
+The exposure of the Group to credit risk and impairment losses in relation to trade and other receivables is reported in note 7 of the consolidated financial statements.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS Year ended 31 December 2021 25.
-Cash and cash equivalents
+25. Cash and cash equivalents

 Cash balances are analysed as follows: